Samoa travel advice

 - carry emergency contact information for your airline or tour operator

 - follow the advice and instructions of local authorities

 Samoa is in an active seismic zone and prone to earthquakes and tsunamis.

 A tsunami can occur within minutes of a nearby earthquake.
 However, the risk of tsunami can remain for several hours following the first tremor.
 If you’re staying on the coast, familiarize yourself with the region’s evacuation plans in the event of a tsunami warning.

 There is no resident Canadian government office in Samoa.
 Canadians in Samoa can obtain consular assistance and further information from the Australian High Commission to Samoa, in Apia, under the Canada-Australia Consular Services Sharing Agreement.

 Sign up to receive email updates from the Australian government on situations and events that could affect your safety while in Samoa.

 Wellington - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Australia in Apia and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Australian High Commission, in Apia, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.